 Peter Salter creates labyrinthine London townhouses.
 Doorways disguised as mirrors, secret corners, moving walls and yurt-shaped rooms feature in these four elaborate London townhouses that architect Peter Salter has been crafting for the last 13 years.

 Out of the 28 winners selected from 50 shortlisted buildings, four projects have received special acknowledgment and have been named outstanding New Zealand Architects.
-The winners of the 2016 New Zealand Architecture Awards are: John Scott Award for Public Architecture LightPath; Canada Street Bridge, Auckland / Monk MacKenzie together with GHD, Landlab and Novare Design Sir Miles Warren Award for Commercial Architecture Annandale Farm; Banks Peninsula / Patterson Associates.
 Shigeru Ban completes Cardboard Cathedral in Christchurch.
 News: the Cardboard Cathedral designed by Japanese architect Shigeru Ban opens to the public today in Christchurch, New Zealand.

 The building was designed by Shigeru Ban as a temporary replacement for the city's former Anglican cathedral, which was destroyed by the earthquake that struck the city in February 2011.
 With an expected lifespan of around 50 years, it will serve the community until a more permanent cathedral can be constructed.
 The building features a triangular profile constructed from 98 equally sized cardboard tubes.
 These surround a coloured glass window made from tessellating triangles, decorated with images from the original cathedral's rose window.
 The main hall has the capacity to accommodate up to 700 people for events and concerts, plus eight steel shipping containers house chapels and storage areas below.
+The cathedral had initially been scheduled to open in February, but was subject to a series of construction delays.
 Struere builds Hollywood home to help revive mid-century modernism.
 This house in the Hollywood Hills, by Los Angeles firm Struere, promises to "renew the modern living promise" by extending the indoor spaces to the exterior.

 Schols designed the pavilion with no formal architecture training after his mother asked for a pavilion that could be used for dinner parties with friends, theatre performances by her grandchildren, painting and meditating.
-The Garden House sits on the edge of a pond in Schols' parents' garden.
-It is made almost entirely of douglas fir wood and at first glance looks like a typical garden shed.
 Opinion: the housing crisis isn't a crisis, it's a design project.
 Opinion: the UK's housing crisis is no accident, but has been carefully orchestrated to become a catch-all excuse for self-serving projects, argues Phineas Harper in his first Opinion column for Dezeen.

 Living History: Edoardo Tresoldi Reconstructs a Ghostly Basilica Entirely From Wire Mesh.
 With Easter having passed quite recently, the idea of resurrection is perhaps on many people’s minds.
 Nowhere is this more true than Puglia, Italy, where one can now visit a “resurrected” early Christian basilica made of wire mesh that serves as an ethereal reminder of the area’s rich architectural history.
 Add To Collection Save this image to a collection The creator of this apparitional structure is the Italian sculptor Edoardo Tresoldi, who has previously found fame with his monumental, figurative sculptures, constructed using the same material.
 10 Takeaways from Frank Lloyd Wright's Utopian Community.
 One of America’s most successful, if little-known, planned communities was designed by America’s best-known architect.
 The project anticipated the need for sustainable development, for a community in tune with its landscape and with nature, whose individually crafted houses all carry vast aesthetic interest while remaining affordable for young middle-class families.